 Stablecoins on Arc

 USDC is the native gas token on Arc, so transaction fees are denominated in dollars and you don’t need to hold or manage a separate token to transact.
 The base fee targets $0.01 per transaction and uses an EIP-1559-style smoothing mechanism to keep costs predictable even under varying network load.
+USDC on Arc has both a native representation (18 decimals, used for gas) and a standard ERC-20 interface (6 decimals) that matches USDC on other chains.
 Arc also supports EURC for euro-denominated transfers.
 Both USDC and EURC are available on the Circle Faucet for testnet development, and their contract addresses are listed on the contract addresses page.Network details

 | Property | Value |